 It is important to have an understanding of Home Care costs and fees as they may vary.
 Avoiding unnecessary fees can make a big difference to the number of care hours you can access each week.
-This article explains the different subsidies and types of Home Care funding available, as well as a simple guide to the type of Home Care fees you may be asked to pay.
+This article explains the type of Home Care fees you may be asked to pay.

 What fees will I need to pay?

 Fees can vary greatly in amount from one provider to another.
 But let’s start with the types of fees you can be expected to pay.
 There are seven fees:

 - Basic daily fee: an amount you pay for every day you are receiving a home care package – from the day your care starts, to the day your care ends.
 Different providers charge different basic daily fees, ranging from nil to the maximum $10.63 per day (equal to 17.5% of the full age pension).
 Some providers will waive this fee.

 - Income-tested care fee: payable if your income is above a certain amount.
 Your income-tested care fee is assessed by Centrelink and increases the higher your income is.
 The government subsidy for your package is reduced by the same amount as your income-tested care fee.